yshui/runa-adventure/src/variance-p1.md

 Should work, right?

-No. Instead, we get this super confusing error:
+No. Instead, we get this very confusing error:

 ```
 error[E0597]: `x` does not live long enough